 In January 2017, the initiative was formally established during its first Consortium Meeting in Washington DC, with a workplan and an interim governance arrangement.

-The Sustainable Mobility for All initiative set up in 2016, brought together a diverse and influential group of organizations in the transport sector, to speak with one global voice and act collectively to implement the Sustainable Development Goals (SDG’s) and transform the transport sector.
+Sustainable Mobility for All™ brings together a diverse and influential group of transport stakeholders, with a commitment to speak with one global voice and act collectively to implement the Sustainable Development Goals (SDG’s) and transform the transport sector.